KITcii/smart-contract-dev-support/Idioms/Checks-Effects-Interactions Pattern/README.md

 ## Forces
 Reentrancy should not be fully prevented but should be aborted after a certain condition is met.
 No additional instructions should be implemented in the smart contract.
 ## Solution
-Developers must first update values of all variables (used in the condition) before proceeding with the execution of smart contract code.
+Developers must first update values of all variables used in the condition (e.g., `withdraw(...)`) before proceeding with the execution of smart contract code.
 ## Example
 ### Wrong
 ```Solidity